 Work-study is a federal student aid program that provides part-time employment while you are enrolled in school.
 Work study funds are not credited to the student’s bill.
 Students receive paychecks every two weeks for the hours they worked.

 - Must have their account paid in full (self-pay, financial aid, or on a payment plan)

-- Complete and submit the Work Study Application
+- Complete and submit the Application for student employment

 Please be aware that any outside resources received could result in an adjustment to your original financial aid award.

 Please click below to review different types of aid that are available to you:

 Paying for a college education is a concern for nearly every student and family.
 Having a solid plan for covering the cost of college is an important step toward graduation.
 We’re pleased to provide a payment center to make the process easier for you.
 This is not a loan program, there is no interest and there is no credit check.

 - Click the PAY MY BILL button below